microsoft/pai/docs/rest-server/API.md

 Status: 200

 {
-  //capacity percentage this virtual cluster can use of entire cluster "capacity":50,
+  // capacity percentage this virtual cluster can use of entire cluster "capacity":50,
-  //max capacity percentage this virtual cluster can use of entire cluster "maxCapacity":100,
+  // max capacity percentage this virtual cluster can use of entire cluster "maxCapacity":100,
   // used capacity percentage this virtual cluster can use of entire cluster "usedCapacity":0,